Discover What Our Customers

 This can also impact the rental calculation, and you'll need to earn a higher monthly rental revenue to be able to meet the affordability criteria since your monthly mortgage payments will be higher.

-Deposit Requirements for BTL Mortgages with Bad Credit
+Deposit Requirements for a Bad Credit Buy to Let Mortgage

 The higher the deposit you have, the more likely you are to be able to secure competitive mortgage lending.